ayushhagarwal/Flask-SQL-Email-Authentication/README.md

 That is it.
 Next install the flask dependencies referring the requirements.txt file and type "python app.py" in the terminal.

+##### List of features on the application :
+1. Users can log in only if his credentials are present in database.

+2. Without logging in the user cannot go to next page even with using routes of that particular page.

+3. When logged in the user can go to other pages using routes.

+4. After clicking on logout the user cannot go to next page again using routes.

+5. If the email or username already exists in the database the user will not be allowed to create the account.

 For any further queries you can mail me or connect with me on twitter (@_ayushagarwal11)